NHSDigital/NRLF/README.md

 #### 4. Allure-behave install/upgrade

-Ensure the following command is run in the poetry shell environment:
+As mentioned above, please ensure the following command is also run in the poetry shell environment:

 ```
 pip install allure-behave